How To Make Gaming Laptop Battery Last Longer (13 Best Tips)

 RGB Backlit keyboards drain the battery faster

-Laptop keyboard with RGB backlighting.
+Laptop keyboard with backlighting.

 Naturally, this high-powered lighting will drain your battery significantly.